-- experience for the student is a progressive one. - Develop whole school and classroom-based work experience to give the students ongoing experience in this area, ie school council, peer mentors.
-Cook and eat, increase their roles to encompass all areas of hospitality. - Ensure all school educational visits incorporate careers in some capacity i.e. a short talk, questionnaire, Q&A and evaluation
+- Support is built around an individual and work placements/visits are tailored to meet their aspirations. - Outreach students, where possible, are provided with Work Experience placements to further their learning opportunities whilst away from the classroom. - Develop whole school and classroom-based work experience to give the students ongoing experience in this area, ie school council, peer mentors.
+Cook and eat, increase their roles to encompass all areas of hospitality. - Ensure all school educational visits incorporate careers in some capacity i.e. a short talk, questionnaire, Q&A and evaluation.